ravitharun/resume-system/README.md

-# Resume System – Dynamic Resume Builder
+# Resume System – Dynamic Resume Builder.

 ## Overview
 **Resume System** is a next-generation Resume Building & Career Ecosystem designed for students and professionals.
 This platform will eventually allow users to automatically generate **dynamic, verified resumes** based on real achievements from internships, projects, courses, hackathons, and skills.